Aashu260/cpnt-201-portfolio/aboutme.md

-# Aashita
+# Hi, Im Aashita

-## Future Web developer

-### I am currently a SAIT student learning about Web development.
-I am learning about the designing aspect of development and also the programming part of it too.
+## I am currently a SAIT student learning about Web development.
+I am passionate about both design and backend development

-### I want to pursue Web development as my career.

 ### _I am very keen on meeting new developers, to learn more about the development environment.
 It will also allow me to improve my skills and to acquire the new ones._

+#### My goal is to become a accomplished designer and developer.
+This portfolio shows my ongoing learning journey in both design and development